 Academic advising is required for the following students:

-Faculty and staff utilize academic status reports to provide student feedback over the course of the academic semester and year.
+Faculty and staff utilize academic status reports to provide students feedback over the course of the academic semester and year.
 Academic status reports may be used to identify students who are struggling academically or professionally or to recognize students who are exceeding in coursework.
-Academic advisors and faculty mentors may access ASRs to provide students with valuable insight into performance improvement https://students.asu.edu/asrr.
+Academic advisors and faculty mentors may access ASRs to provide students with valuable insight into performance improvement.

-Students are allowed to register for a maximum of 18 credits per semester.
-To register for more than the maximum allowable, students may petition the Thunderbird School of Global Management Standards Committee through their program director.
+Students are allowed to register for a maximum of 18 credit hours per semester.
+To register for more than the maximum allowable, students may petition their Thunderbird School of Global Management academic advisor.
 No student should assume that a petition for overload will be granted.
-For more information, students should see https://catalog.asu.edu/course_load.
+For more information, students should review the Course Load and Concurrent Enrollment policy.

 Course prerequisites are established to ensure student success in a course.
 Students must complete all course prerequisites prior to enrolling in the desired course.
 Prerequisite overrides may be granted under the following conditions:

-A grade of incomplete for a course may be granted by permission of the instructor under the following conditions:
+A grade of "I" (incomplete) for a course may be granted by permission of the instructor under the following conditions:

 If qualified, students have one calendar year to complete course requirements.
 If requirements are not met per the standards agreed upon with the course instructor after one calendar year, the incomplete will be adjusted to reflect a course failure.